DCT-IP/Certain_Projects/C_Stuff/SystemCalls/README.md

 -> Has projects related to system calls and file descs and other such
 ---

-  - [curr] System Calls and File descriptor basic
+  - [x] System Calls and File descriptor basic
   - [ ] A schedular (struct with PID, state, priorty|uses round robin/fcfs)
   - [ ] Shell Intro
   - [ ] Bitwise binary parsing